-- O&C-1 At the time of its approval by Chrysler executive management the ZJ-Body iteration of the Jeep Grand Cherokee represented the only sport utility vehicle that located the fuel tank behind the rear axle, and in an unshielded/unprotected condition.
-During the engineering design & development phase, Vice President of JTE, Mr. Francois J. Castaing, and his staff were made aware of the dangers to Chrysler customers created by this "fundamental safety defect," in both official JTE Engineering Program reviews and his ongoing/concurrent participation in recreational off-road events (See ¶ 32). - O&C-2 The issue of offering fundamental protection against direct collision impact to the ZJ-Body fuel tank during the real-world rear-end underride accident scenario focused discussion on the offering a fuel tank skid plate as standard equipment.
+- O&C-1 At the time of its approval by Chrysler executive management the ZJ-Body iteration of the Jeep Grand Cherokee represented the only SUV that was sold with a fuel tank located behind the rear axle, below the rear bumper, and without adequate shielding and protection from foreseeable real-world rear under-ride collisions.
+During the engineering design & development phase, Vice President of JTE, Mr. Francois J. Castaing, and his staff were made aware of the dangers to Chrysler customers created by this "fundamental safety defect," in both official JTE Engineering Program reviews and his ongoing/concurrent participation in recreational on-road/off-road events (See ¶ 32). - O&C-2 The issue of offering fundamental protection against direct collision impact to the ZJ-Body fuel tank during the real-world rear-end underride accident scenario focused discussion on the offering a fuel tank skid plate as standard equipment.
 Although not yet designed for the ZJ-Body, the fuel tank skid plate was in-use and available for the Jeep vehicles for at-least the ten years prior to ZJ-Body approval.
 The JTE staff discussion to offer the skid plate as standard equipment was rejected by JTE Engineering Programs Management on the following basis: - a.
 The overall safety strategy deployed in the ZJ-Body program was to merely comply with NHTSA requirements, and use then-upcoming compliance as justification for not incurring the base vehicle cost increase (approximately \$35 in 1987). - b.
 The skid plate as standard equipment would reduce overall corporate profits through elimination of two existing revenue sources: - i.
 Option profits resulting from the customer choosing the "Fuel Tank Skid Plate Shield," option code XEE, - ii.
 Option profits resulting from the customer choosing the "Fuel Tank Skid Plate Shield," through dealership sales via MOPAR, - c.
-It was later openly admitted to the Jeep dealerships that use of the skid plate "repaired" issues related to fuel tank safety (See \P 21). - O&C-3 In my expert experience I have personally/professionally examined the consumer response to safety recalls.
+It was later openly admitted to the Jeep dealerships that use of the skid plate "repaired" issues related to fuel tank safety (See ¶ 21). - O&C-3 In my expert experience I have personally/professionally examined the consumer response to safety recalls.
 This response rate, or yield, is dependant on the safety issue involved and, although the precise statistics are claimed to be a "trade secret" by the automotive industry, it is well-known that the highest safety defect recall yield by far correlates to customer notices that involve the elimination/reduction of a vehicle fire risk: - a.
 I am confident that if the SUSAN MORRIS KLINE family had been made aware of the salient facts contained in the main portion of this report and was offered, in a formal Chrysler recall, a retrofit that afforded the protection of a "Fuel Tank Skid Plate Shield," they would have responded responsibly by having their 1996 Jeep Grand Cherokee retrofitted by a competent Jeep dealer (See ¶ 21-c-i):